pomerium/documentation/content/docs/internals/glossary.md

 ## Stateless

-Describes how Pomerium’s Proxy, Authenticate, and Authorize services rely on Databroker for persistence.
+Describes how Pomerium's Proxy, Authenticate, and Authorize services rely on Databroker for persistence.
 They can be replaced or scaled horizontally without losing data.

 ## Trusted Execution Environment (TEE)